Reverse Mortgage FAQ

 It depends on how you look at it.
 A reverse mortgage has no monthly payments, so as interest and fees accrue, your loan balance goes up over time, and your savings account stays the same.
 With a traditional loan, your loan balance would not go up, but you would be making monthly payments, so your savings account would be going down over time.

-Q: If my spouse is not 62 years old yet, can we qualify jointly for a reverse mortgage?
+Q: If my spouse is not 62 years old yet, can I obtain a reverse mortgage?